-Students accepted to the Graduate Student-at-Large (GSAL) program have already completed their bachelor’s degrees, and enroll in regular graduate and undergraduate courses (with adequate pre-requisites) at the University of Chicago.
-They may take courses at the College, in the Graduate Divisions of the Biological Sciences, Physical Sciences, Social Sciences, and Humanities, and at the graduate schools in Divinity, Public Policy, Social Work, Business, and Law.
+Students accepted to the Graduate Student-at-Large (GSAL) program may enroll in regular graduate and undergraduate courses (with adequate pre-requisites) at the University of Chicago College, in the Graduate Divisions of the Biological Sciences, Physical Sciences, Social Sciences, and Humanities, and at the graduate schools in Divinity, Public Policy, Social Work, Business, and Law.

 GSAL students can request to take any graduate course they are qualified for (i.e. have the prerequisites for); follow particular department’s registration policy, and have obtained approval from department.
 No courses in the medical school.
 The GSAL program can serve as a bridge to take students from their post-undergraduate studies to graduate and professional degree programs of all types, helping them explore fields of academic study and, determine which program or school would be a good fit for them.